How office designs are changing for management and staff

-Demand for office spaces will increase as each worker will demand more space.
+Opinion 1: Demand for office spaces will increase, as each worker will demand more space.

-Demand for office spaces will decrease as remote work will become more prevalent.
+Opinion 2: Demand for office spaces will decrease, as remote work will become more prevalent.

-A prominent office developer said they had changed the approach to office development by using less permanent infrastructure – fewer glass walls and moveable partitions to create modular designs.
-With equal importance to flexible an office, is health and wellness centric designs – including a focus on biophilic designs and touchless technologies.
+One prominent office developer said they had changed their approach to office development by using less permanent infrastructure – using fewer glass walls and more moveable partitions to create modular designs.
+Equally important as flexibility in design is health and wellness centric designs – such as including a focus on biophilic designs and using touchless technologies.

-As a noise control company, we also needed to demonstrate agility.
-We have adapted our products to support more web-based meetings introducing Calando Booth and Calando Desk.
+As a noise control company, Avenue Interior Systems has also needed to demonstrate agility.
+We have adapted our products to support more web-based meetings, introducing our Calando Booth and Calando Desk.
 We have seen a rise in demand for products such as ECO Flex, a freestanding panel system that combines flexibility, acoustics and aesthetics into the one innovative panel.
-The panel assists with upholding social distancing rules, creating unique spaces and improving acoustics.
+ECO Flex panels help to adhere to social distancing rules, by creating unique spaces and improving acoustics.

-While offices prepare themselves for a world where another pandemic is just around the corner, we can help you be agile, protect your personnel and continue to operate throughout a variety of changes.
+While offices prepare themselves for a world where another pandemic is just around the corner, Avenue can help you be agile, protect your personnel and continue to operate throughout a variety of changes.

-Our products have the functionality to help you achieve social distancing, and protect employees from noise and lack of productivity.
+Avenue Interior Systems products have the functionality you need to achieve social distancing, protect employees from noise, and prevent a downturn in productivity.